exozet/docker-php-fpm/README.md

 and your local linux user (e.g. 1000 is the default uid on ubuntu) will own the files, which are created in your docker container.

-## Use host ssh credentials inside container
+## Use host SSH credentials inside container

 docker-compose.yml